 Tony and Veronica Beers will be serving in Zambia, where they will be using their engineering and nursing backgrounds to partner with BIC Zambia, Macha Mission Hospital, and potentially Community Health Evangelism (CHE).

-Paul and Heidi Reese, who helped found New Vision Church, Pewaukee, Wis., will be serving in Lexington, Ky., ministering to international students, while collaborating with a new church plant, Plowshares.
+P. and H.R., who helped found New Vision Church, Pewaukee, Wis., will be serving in Lexington, Ky., ministering to international students, while collaborating with a new church plant, Plowshares.

 Sophie T. — a schoolteacher of seven years — will be church planting and teaching English (due to serving in a sensitive environment, Sophie’s last name, as well as her international location, have been withheld).